 Central African Republic snapshot

-300,000 people accessing a sufficient quantity of safe water
+300,000 people accessing a sufficient quantity and quality of water

 Country needs and strategy

-The number of children under 5 years of age in need of severe acute malnutrition (SAM) treatment is expected to again rise by about 10 per cent, to 69,000.
-Two thirds of the country’s children did not regularly attend or attend school at all in 2021, and 1.41 million willneed help to do so in 2022.
-In total, 944,000 children will also need protection, especially from the psychosocial impact of conflict and from the risk of sexual violence.
-Fifty-eight per cent of the population will lack access to water and sanitation, a sharp increase due to conflict as well as the increase in displaced persons (IDPs).
-In turn, epidemics, including measles, are expected to remain prevalent in 2022.
+The number of children under 5 years of age who require treatment for severe wasting is expected to again rise by about 10 per cent in 2023, to 69,000.
+Two thirds of the country’s children do not attend school regularly or at all, so 1.4 million children will need help to access education in 2023.
+An estimated 944,000 children need protection from the psychosocial impact of conflict and the risk of sexual violence, among other protection risks.
+Around 58 per cent of the population will lack access to water and sanitation in 2023, a sharp increase due to conflict-related destruction of infrastructure.
+Meanwhile, epidemics, including measles, are expected to remain prevalent in 2023.

-UNICEF’s humanitarian response will rely on close collaboration with partners and community networks in the country’s most troubled areas, the use of pre-positioned supplies and UNICEF's network of five offices.
-UNICEF's response will prioritize child-centred, life-saving interventions supporting IDPs, returnees and host communities impacted by the enduring crisis, recurring epidemics and natural disasters.
+UNICEF’s humanitarian response in 2023 will rely on close collaboration with partners and community networks, the use of pre-positioned supplies and UNICEF's network of five subnational offices in the country’s most affected areas.
+UNICEF's response will prioritize child-centred, life-saving interventions supporting internally displaced people, returnees and host communities impacted by the protracted conflict, recurring epidemics and natural hazards.

-Finally, UNICEF will work with line ministries to reinforce Government capacities for humanitarian coordination and response and will continue to lead the Child Protection Area of Responsibility, the nutrition, WASH and education clusters as well as inter-agency efforts on accountability to affected populations (AAP).
+Finally, UNICEF will work with line ministries to reinforce government capacities for humanitarian coordination and response and will continue to lead the Child Protection Area of Responsibility and the Nutrition, WASH and Education Clusters, as well as inter-agency efforts on accountability to affected populations.